Berlusconi seen falling short in Italy election

 The rivalry between the two men explains both their blitz of television appearances over recent weeks and the way in which they are concentrating their fire on each other.

-Bersani vows to stick to Monti’s fiscal rigor but to distribute the economic pain more fairly and pursue growth.
+Bersani vows to stick to Monti’s fiscal rigour but to distribute the economic pain more fairly and pursue growth.

 Monti, who has rapidly thrown off his technocrat clothes and dived into campaigning since he announced his candidacy after Christmas, accused Berlusconi on Tuesday of pushing Italy towards a “precipice” before he was forced out in 2011.